PlenusPyramis/dockerfiles/coreos-pxe-provision/README.md

      * `interface` the name of the main ethernet interface of the client.
      * `install_dev` the device name to install on (omit `/dev/`).
      * `vga` set to true to use VGA console, otherwise default to serial console.
+     * `units` which systemd units to install from templates.

 ## Known bugs

 [NetworkManager will not work correctly on the first boot](https://github.com/coreos/fedora-coreos-tracker/issues/233).
 It loads the wrong config.
 Rebooting a *second time* after install should fix it.
+The builtin configuration accounts for this and does a total of two reboots during install.

 ## Dev loop